Need Help? Give us a call.

 One of the most crucial steps while starting a business in Colorado (or any other state, for that matter) is to register for a federal tax number.
 Also known as an employer identification number, or EIN, this ID registers your business with the IRS, and you’ll need an EIN in order to file your taxes or open a business bank account or credit card.
 Odd as it may sound, you can register for an EIN even before you’re officially minted within the state of Colorado.
 It’s easier, however, to wait until you’re all set on a state level in case there’s an issue with your business name—you’ll want these to match one another.

 You might be surprised to hear that getting an EIN is actually a smooth process.
 All you need to do is go to the IRS website, enter some basic information, and you’ll have an EIN in no time.
 Make sure you do this as soon as you’re approved with the state so you don’t forget to do so when tax time arrives.

 While getting your federal EIN, be sure to register with the Colorado Department of Revenue, as well.
 Colorado has a flat tax for both businesses and individuals (currently set at 4.63%), which makes it easier for you to file your taxes.
 But in order to do that, you’ll have to make sure you’re on the books with the state government.
 Remember that the best way to avoid any unnecessary (and potentially ugly) tax mistakes is to hire a business accountant.

-The list of licenses and permits on the books in Colorado is too expansive to list here, so be sure to check with the Colorado Business Licensing Database to see which ones you’ll need to have in order to stay on the right side of the law.
+The list of the types of business licenses and permits on the books in Colorado is too expansive to list here, so be sure to check with the Colorado Business Licensing Database to see which ones you’ll need to have in order to stay on the right side of the law.